 Transcript Evaluation

-Regardless of the number of credits transferred to Valencia, you must complete at Valencia at least 25% of the college-level credits required for the Valencia College degree.
+• Regardless of the number of credits transferred, students must complete at least 25% of the college-level credits required for a Valencia degree at Valencia College.

 QUESTIONS?